Awkward and proud since 1979

 The colour scheme

 Before the 26 October 1986, all buses around my way sported these colours, the colours of the late great Greater Manchester Transport.
 The PTE-ran concern standardised heavily on Leyland Atlanteans and Fleetlines with Northern Counties or Park Royal bodywork.
 Deregulation and eventual privatisation saw this colour combination fade away from the streets of Manchester.
-They still live on within this site and some exhibits in the Museum of Transport in Cheetham, a short journey from Manchester on the 135 route.
+They still live on within this site and some exhibits in the Museum of Transport in Cheetham, a short journey from Manchester on the 135 route, or a tram ride away from Queens Road station.

 For the most part of this site, the colour scheme owes more to the older 1974 - 1980 livery, with its greater use of white, and brown being used on the wheels.